loadingplay/slate/source/includes/_productitags.md

     -d "tag=new_tag"
 ```

-> The above command returns json with tags info, including id:
+> The above command returns json with tags info:

 ```json
 {